KetroSithole/BrightLearn_Curriculum_2026/1.4.data_Engineering/README.md

 # 🎓 Data Engineering 6‑Month Course Guide (University Edition – README)

-This README serves as a **complete, structured course guide** for a 6‑month Data Engineering program suitable for **university submission, portfolio use, or GitHub documentation**.
+**complete, structured course guide** for a 6‑month Data Engineering program suitable for **university submission, portfolio use, or GitHub documentation**.

 It includes: